Blackstone Life Sciences

 Series A in 2024

-Uniquity Bio is a clinical-stage drug development company dedicated to advancing innovative medicines, specifically in the fields of immunology and inflammation.
-The company aims to identify and develop therapeutic programs that offer transformative benefits to patients with limited or no treatment options.
-With leadership from experienced pharmaceutical executives, Uniquity Bio effectively drives its research and development efforts.
-The company has attracted notable investments, which support its mission to pursue groundbreaking drug development initiatives.
+Uniquity Bio is a clinical-stage drug development company dedicated to advancing innovative therapies, particularly in the fields of immunology and inflammation.
+The company is focused on identifying and developing novel therapeutics that aim to deliver transformative benefits to patients suffering from conditions with limited or no treatment options.
+Leveraging the expertise of seasoned pharmaceutical executives, Uniquity Bio effectively drives its research and development initiatives.
+With strong backing from notable investors, the company is well-positioned to fulfill its mission of delivering groundbreaking medicines to the healthcare market.

 Moderna